-- Microbiological (including crybiological effects), analytical tests, fresh water analysis
+- Microbiological (including cryobiological effects), analytical tests, fresh water analysis

-- Allergen (input and output) test results (eg no lactose tested to <2.5ppm)
+- Allergen (input and output) independent laboratory testing results (eg no lactose <2.5ppm)

 - Scale calibration records ('minimal' or zero dis-tort-ions)

 - Temperature records (human checks and deciphering): of instant read (-10 to 100 degC) thermometers, precision (38 degC upwards) thermo-meters and less sophisticated instrumentation.
 See also USPTO design search code # 17 “horological…weights and measures”

 - Refractometer (professional grade) 20 to 80 ˚Brix measurements